Sequencing & Midi #

 Getting Some Variety #

-One thing you should notice pretty quick once you start playing with sequencers on you own is that they get incredibly boring.
+One thing you should notice pretty quick once you start playing with sequencers on your own is that they get incredibly boring.
 The repetition repetition repetition will drive you mad.
 Fortunately, there’s a ton of neat sequencers out there, and even most of the basic ones can be used in interesting ways to keep them moving.
-Even looking at the sequencer in the above patch, with only 8 steps, you can change the direction to make it run backwards or hook up other events to make it jump to particular step.
+Even looking at the sequencer in the above patch, with only 8 steps, you can change the direction to make it run backwards or hook up other events to make it jump to a particular step.

 Instead, you’ll probably want to run something which does it more natively.
 Most DAWs support this idea pretty easily, but if you’re looking for something in VCV and willing to pay, the ZZC Phaseque is pretty nice.
 Another way to do it is using the Stoermelder 8FACE mk2 and any sequencer (like the PGMR used so far) but that setup is still a tad awkward. (or the Stoermelder Transit if you want to morph between sequencer states, but that’s sorta weird?)